 Chris Dickerson News

-CHARLESTON – Former state Supreme Court Justice Menis Ketchum’s federal sentencing has been delayed.
+CHARLESTON – Former state Supreme Court Justice Menis Ketchum’s federal sentencing has been rescheduled for March 6.